langfield/Cheat.lean/README.md

 ## `a => b` (maps to)

-Indicates the expression yielded by a lambda function given its arguments.
+Indicates the term returned by a lambda function given its arguments.
 Can be read in English as "maps to", and is in most cases synonymous with the mathematical notation $\mapsto$.

+Can be used in pattern-matching blocks.

+When used with the `notation` keyword, makes the string literal on the left-hand side an alias for the term on the right-hand side.
+See the second example.

+#### TODO: Add example with longer telescope.

 ##### Example
 We construct a lambda function on the natural numbers that adds `5` to its